Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 - Mac (Macbook), Ipad and Iphone 11 and using developer tools in Chrome: (Moto G4, Galaxy S5, Pixel 2, iPad Pro, Surface Duo).

-### Responsive on devices.
+### Responsiveness on devices.

-With the responsive being veiw through different device and different screen sizes.
-Change had to be made.
+With the responsiveness being viewed through different devices and different screen sizes, changes had to be made.

 - **Issue:**
 > - toggle button.